 Beneath such interrogation underlies an intricate theme of the invisibility and visibility of African people including their art and culture on the international stage.

-Eria graduated with a first-class degree in Industrial and Fine Art from Makerere University-Uganda, and he is currently completing his Ph.D. at the University of Southampton-UK.
+Eria graduated with a first-class degree in Industrial and Fine Art from Makerere University, Uganda, and holds a practice-based Ph.D. from the Winchester School of Art, University of Southampton, UK.

 He is published in the ‘African Arts’ journal, 2017 (UCLA, Rhodes University, et cetera), Transition magazine issue #104 (Harvard University, 2011), among others.
 SANE has exhibited many times in solo exhibitions since 2002 and in many group shows including at the Tate Modern with a Tate Exchange/ University of Southampton group project (2019), the Centre Pompidou (2007), Cape Town Art Fair 2018; and ‘Icons and Avatars’ at the David Krut Projects in New York alongside Marlene Dumas and Aida Muluneh (2017)